TeddyRandby/cgab/README.md

     \print (1, 2, 3) # => prints 1, 2, 3
 ```
 ### Behavior
-Behavior in Gab is defined by polymorphic, infix messages.
-These infix messages always one left-hand value and one right-hand value.
+Behavior in Gab is dictated *exclusively* by polymorphic, infix messages.
+These infix messages always have one left-hand value and up to one right-hand value.
-However, tuple syntax `(3, 4)` allows multiple values to be wrapped into one.
+However, the tuple syntax (eg: `(3, 4)`) allows multiple values to be wrapped into one.
 Blocks can return multiple values in the same way.
 ```gab
     # Send \+ to  1 with an argument of 1
     1 + 1